Mornington Peninsula: Geography

 Its eastern shorelines meet many mangroves and mudflats in the waters of Western Port before it tapers down to form Crib Point, Stony Point and Sandy Point at the peninsula's most south-easterly point.
 In the south-east between Sandy Point and West Head, the mudflats give way to sandy beaches which in turn become more and more rocky further south.
 In the south the peninsula meets Bass Strait and the coastline becomes very rocky between West Head and Cape Schanck.
 The coast between Cape Schanck and Point Nepean consists of a long slow curvature of open-sea surf beaches, many too dangerous to swim in.
 Its western shorelines form various headlands and bays in the sheltered waters of Port Phillip, hosting many shallow safe beaches.

 The western coastline facing Port Phillip starts at the narrow bay entrance, The Heads or The Rip, and proceeds as a series of gently curved bays defined by small rocky outcrops.

 From an oceanic perspective, the Mornington Peninsula, together with the Bellarine Peninsula, separate the waters of Port Phillip from Bass Strait, except for a small gap known as The Rip, which also separates both peninsulas.
 The peninsula also separates the waters of Port Phillip and Western Port.

-The Mornington Peninsula is crossed by many seismically active fault lines, monoclines, synclines and anticlines; the largest of which is the 100 km long Selwyn Fault which is capable of producing earthquakes of around 7.5 magnitude.
+The Mornington Peninsula is crossed by many seismically active fault lines, monoclines, synclines and anticlines; the largest of which is the 100 km Selwyn Fault which is capable of producing earthquakes of around 7.5 magnitude.
 The Peninsula experiences many minor earthquakes every year, but most are too small to be felt.
 The last strong earthquake to rock the Peninsula had a magnitude of 5.0 and occurred on 7 July 1971 at 7:55 am AEST with its epicentre off Flinders, along the southern end of the Tyabb Fault.

 Political geography

-Aerial panorama of Sorrento with the SeaRoad ferry and Sorrento Pier.
-March 2023.
+Aerial panorama of Sorrento with the SeaRoad ferry and Sorrento Pier, in 2023.

 The Mornington Peninsula is located over 40 km south-east of central Melbourne.
-As of 2016 it has a population of 154,999 which can swell up to 250,000 during the summer months.
+As of 2016 it had a population of 154,999 which can swell up to 250,000 during the summer months.
 The majority of the Mornington Peninsula is administered by the local government area of the Shire of Mornington Peninsula, with southern areas of the adjoining City of Frankston and City of Casey forming part of the northern boundary of the region.